“All things are lawful for me, but all things are not helpful. All things are lawful for me, but I will not be brought under the power of any.”

-Christians are free from the law (Romans 6:14) but there is more to the Christian life than one single principle of Christian liberty.
+Christians are free from the law (Romans 6:14), but there is more to the Christian life than one single principle of Christian liberty.
 There is an issue of the believer’s testimony.
 Some things are perfectly proper for a Christian to do but may not be advisable.
-If a good thing gets the upper hand in our lives, then that good thing is an evil thing.
-Loving football is a good thing, but if football causes us to flunk out of university then football is a bad thing.
+If a good thing gets the upper hand in our lives, then that good thing is evil.
+Loving football is a good thing, but if football causes us to flunk out of university, then football is a bad thing.

-A “weight” may be a good thing, but if it hurts us then it is a bad thing.
+A “weight” may be a good thing, but if it hurts us, then it is a bad thing.
 An overcoat is a good thing, but it is a bad thing for running the 100-yard dash.
-“Oh, so you don’t approve of overcoats now!
+“Oh, so you disapprove of overcoats now!
 So what’s wrong with overcoats?”
 Nothing is wrong with overcoats except for a woman trying to run the 100-yard dash with a weight.
 There are some things that we must eliminate from the Christian life because of expediency.

 Christ died for three-thirds of me, not one-third or two-thirds.
 He died for my spirit, soul, and body.
 The body is no exclusion to His work on us.
 The remainder of this chapter talks about sexual immorality, so it is evident that what we do with our bodies is a major issue with God.
 He bought and paid for the redemption of our bodies as well as the redemption of our souls.